sshev/karma-remap-coverage/README.md

 ```

 ##Configuration
-1. Enable inline source maps in your transpiler/compiler config
+1. Enable source maps in your compiler config
 2. Configure karma config to use `karma-coverage` together with `karma-remap-coverage`:
     * add `remap-coverage` to reporters list: `reporters: ['progress', 'coverage', 'remap-coverage']`
     * save interim coverage report in memory: `coverageReporter: { type: 'in-memory' }`